Planning / Chronological Guide to Global Health Experience

 Planning an international experience means investigating the opportunities (those found on this website or others that you may identify on your own), making inquiries, networking, and finalizing projects and logistics.
 All international activity should be registered with Global Health Programs, whether or not it meets funding or credit criteria.
 It is essential that students plan activities that are appropriate for their level of training and experience.
 See below for important considerations regarding clinical activities, health, and safety.

 Note: Many forms and information sheets are part of the process.
-All those referenced on this website can be found on the Forms Page.
+All those referenced on this webpage, including a printable chronological planning checklist, can be found on the Forms Page.

 Clinical Activity/Special Considerations: MS1/2 students are not qualified for clinical activity in which they could be exposed to blood and body fluids.
 Regardless of medical school year, students must never agree to engage in activities at a global health site that they would not be qualified for at Penn Medicine.
 MS3/4 students who are qualified and approved by Global Health Programs (GHP) for clinical work and who could be exposed to blood/body fluids must review PEP instructions and have a reliable source of PEP drugs (see last item in "Pre-Travel Section).
 If the planned experience could include phlebotomy, IV placement, para- or thoracentesis, and/or lumbar puncture, the student must also complete ITD357 and a phlebotomy log before departure.
 Currently, the only pre-approved site for such work is the Botswana clinical elective arranged by lottery.
 To propose any other clinical location, at least four months before the planned experience, students must make an appointment with the Global Health Programs (GHP) office to propose the activity.
 The scope of activities and background of the onsite supervisor/mentor (i.e. CV) are essential.